CesarMRodriguez/frida-scripting-guide/README.md

-This is the support content for the following blogpost #url#.
+This is the support content for the following blogpost https://cmrodriguez.me/blog/frida-scripting-guide/.

 The following apk is the one used for all the tests executed.
 It is not signed, so you'll need to do that: https://github.com/CesarMRodriguez/frida-scripting-guide/blob/master/app-debug.apk